 Mowing is a cultural practice necessary for a quality turfgrass.
 Regular mowing will help develop colour, density, texture, root development and wear tolerance.
-Following are some useful tips to help develop a uniform turf sward.
+Following are some useful tips to help develop a uniform turf sward:

 Mowers should be maintained in good working order and blades kept sharp.
 Turfgrass vigour, quality and leaf growth are impaired if the turf is mowed with a dull, improperly adjusted mower.
 Poorly maintained mowers can be a dangerous source of personal injury.
-Appropriate footwear and other recommended safety equipment should be used when mowing.
+Appropriate footwear and other recommended safety equipment (PPE) should be used when mowing.

 The rotary-type mower cuts by the impact of a knife blade operated in a horizontal plane.
 It causes a certain amount of mutilation and injury to the leaf blade at the point of impact.
 The rotary mower can be used to cut taller grass and weeds and can mulch fallen leaves.
 Scalping can be a problem with rotary mowers when the turf surface is uneven.

 The cylinder guides the grass leaves against the bottom blade (bed knife).
 The bed knife is the actual cutting blade and should be maintained and sharpened regularly.
 The cutting action of the cylinder against the bed knife results in a scissors-type effect.
 Cylinder mowers require a relatively smooth surface for effective operating.
 The cylinder mower is the preferred mower providing a cleaner and optional shorter mowing.

 Mulching mowers tend to cut grass into finer pieces allowing it to filter down among the existing grass leaf.
 Use a catcher when weed seeds are prevalent or when excess grass is rolling up behind the mower.